 Sadly, if you worked for years in an industry that used asbestos regularly, either in construction or roadwork, working with cement, on oil rigs or working with boiler rooms, car parts such as brake pads or piping, there is little you can do now to avoid asbestos exposure from decades ago.
 However, the smart move would be to get checked for possible mesothelioma.

 While there are no known cures, researchers are putting time and effort into studying this form of cancer and there are new, radical treatment options that may be helpful.
 As with any form of cancer, catching it early is always the best move.
 See a doctor who specializes in asbestos-related illnesses and get checked out today.

-The Law Offices of Jeffrey S Glassman provides representation of victims exposed to asbestos who have been diagnosed with mesothelioma in Boston and throughout Massachusetts and New England.
+Jeffrey Glassman Injury Lawyers provides representation of victims exposed to asbestos who have been diagnosed with mesothelioma in Boston and throughout Massachusetts and New England.
 Call (617) 777-7777 for a free and confidential consultation to discuss your rights.

 More Blog Entries: